orangedaisy/bshowco/what-i-do.md

 - Collaborating with developers so they're empowered to implement UI features without me

-I work cross-functionally with customers and their internal representatives, executive management, middle management, and developers to create and deliver all of the above in a timeline and budget that satisfies everyone's needs.

 ### What does a typical day or week look like?

 Most days, I'm doing some form of prototyping or asset development.
 For lower